zsrtww/tww-gz/PATCHING.md

     - `romhack-vx.x.x-r2-linux-x64-gc.zip` for Linux
 <br/>

-2. Place a TWW ISO in the same folder as the ROM Hack Compiler executeable, and rename it according to the following:
+2. Place a TWW ISO in the same folder as the ROM Hack Compiler executable, and rename it according to the following:
     - NTSCJ (JP): `GZLJ01.iso`
     - NTSCU (ENG): `GZLE01.iso`
     - PAL: `GZLP01.iso`